 02 of 10

-Orange is considered as a catalyst for mental energy, but you wouldn't want a home office with bright orange walls.
+Orange is considered a catalyst for mental energy, but you wouldn't want a home office with bright orange walls.
 Instead, try a saturated peach like Benjamin Moore's Georgia Peach.
 Orange or peach accents can also provide a stimulating office environment without overwhelming you.

 03 of 10